Is 2 Propanol Soluble In Water

 Temperature

 Temperature affects the solubility of many substances, including 2-propanol.
-Generally, the solubility of most liquids in liquids increases with temperature.
+Think about it: generally, the solubility of most liquids in liquids increases with temperature.
+Because of this, the solubility of 2-propanol in water may slightly increase at higher temperatures.
 As the temperature increases, the kinetic energy of the molecules increases, allowing them to overcome intermolecular forces more easily.
-Therefore, the solubility of 2-propanol in water may slightly increase at higher temperatures.
-However, since 2-propanol is already completely miscible with water at room temperature, the effect of temperature is not as significant as it would be for a substance with limited solubility.
+That said, since 2-propanol is already completely miscible with water at room temperature, the effect of temperature is not as significant as it would be for a substance with limited solubility Turns out it matters..

 Pressure